-Hence, depending on the temperature, we can find hot deserts or cold deserts.
-People inhabit these lands wherever little water is available to practice agriculture.
+Hence, depending on temperature, we can find hot deserts or cold deserts.
+People inhabit these lands, wherever little water is available to practice agriculture.

 The Sahara desert covers a large part of North Africa.
 It has the following features:

 The climate of the Sahara desert is scorching hot and parch dry.
 It has a short rainy season.
 Since the sky is cloudless and clear, the rate of water evaporation is greater than the rate of water accumulation.
 Hence there is water scarcity.
-The temperatures are as high as 50C.
-This heats up the sand and the bare rocks; which in turn heat up their surroundings.
+The temperatures are as high as 50°C. This heats up the sand and the bare rocks, which heat up their surroundings.
 The nights may be freezing cold with temperatures nearing zero degrees Celsius.

 Flora: Vegetation in the Sahara desert includes cactus, date palms and acacia.
-We can find oasis in some places.
+We can find oasis at some places.

 Fauna: The animal species found here are camels, hyenas, jackals, foxes, scorpions and many varieties of snakes and lizards.

-The tribes are engaged in animal rearing.
-Animals such as sheep, goats, camels and horses are reared for the following purposes:
+These tribes are engaged in animal rearing.
+Animals such as sheep, goats, camels and horses are reared for following purposes: